dhh1128/codecraft.co/interrupting-my-interruptions.md

 I've continued to work on my interruptions since I posted, and I can report some fair success on all aspects of my 3-part plan.
 But I'm not yet at the point where I've entrenched new and better habits...

----

-One More Day | Knowinnovation ( dev.knowinnovation.com ) (2015-06-02 08:12:59)

-[…] 24-hour synchronized film, The Clock, raises our awareness about time.
-Some thoughts about interruptions in the workplace, and managing distractions so you have time to think, thoroughly.
-Are we really […]